sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/honeypot/trunk/readme.md

 Because WordPress's comment system is open and known, it attracts unwanted comments.
 These comments are often automatically inserted to share backlinks via meticulously crafted text-templates that can fool anybody.
 Websites with spammy content are seen as low-quality by your visitors and search engines alike.

-Now, you could waste your time moderating the comments manually... or, you could use Honeypot.
+Now, you could waste your time moderating the comments manually... or, you could use Honeypot, which does that in less than a thousandth of a second.

 ### A non-intrusive, privacy-first extension